Sequential Monte Carlo EM for multivariate probit models: Methodology

-must have zero along the diagonal; a linear equation in the inverse elements of $D$.
-The solution depends on $\bs{\Omega}$, which in turn depends (through $\hat{\bs{S}}$) on $D$ so to perform the unconstrained maximization of \eqref{eq:tildeqem} over $\bs{\Sigma}$ for a given $\bs{\beta}$ we would need to cycle through solving \eqref{eq:Dmax} and \eqref{eq:OmegaA}.
-As such, the difference between constrained and unconstrained maximization is made transparent.
+must have zero along the diagonal.
+The condition translates into a linear equation in the inverse elements of $\bs{D}$ and so can likewise be solved easily.
+The solution depends on $\bs{\Omega}$, which in turn depends (through $\tilde{\bs{S}}$) on $\bs{D}$.
+The unconstrained maximisation of \eqref{eq:tildeqem} over $\bs{\Sigma}$ for a given $\bs{\beta}$ requires then cycling through solving \eqref{eq:Dmax} and \eqref{eq:OmegaA}.
+As such, the difference between constrained and unconstrained maximisation is made transparent.